masnugro/Routing_Director-MCP-Server/readme.md

 ```
 Step-by-step guide:
 better to run this in virtual environment.
-I'm running this in .venv in Macbook
+I'm running this using Macbook in .venv

 1/pip install -r requirements.txt
 2/pip install --upgrade pip